 Which Is Better: A Real Or Fake Christmas Tree?

 It's a real dilemma for environmentally conscious celebrators of Christmas - should I get a real Christmas tree or a fake one?
 How do you pick an eco friendly Christmas tree?

 Conservation groups also use Christmas trees.
 In Louisiana, they're used to bolster coastal wetlands.
 In Illinois, they're utilized to provide nesting grounds for herons.
 The town I grew up in used our old Christmas trees as habitat for fish in the local lake.

 But there's a downside to the live tree as well.
-Like many farmed plants, they're often grown with pesticides that are toxic to wildlife and, well, you too.
-The EPA recently banned some pesticides for use on trees intended for the indoors.
+Like many farmed plants, they're often grown with pesticides that are toxic to wildlife and, well, your family too.
+The EPA recently banned some pesticides for use on trees intended for indoor use.

 Of course, there are other options like the fake Christmas tree.
 The pros are pretty short.
 They're cheap and reusable and you don't really have to decorate them.
 Put 'em up, take 'em down, store 'em, easy.